CURLING -- III. Identifying Candidates of Wide-separation Gravitationally Lensed Quasars from the CatNorth Catalogue: Candidates with spectrum

 Spectroscopic observations of quasars are invaluable for excluding systems that are not real strong lenses.
 Microlensing \citep{2012A&A...544A..62S, Motta2012, Hutsem_kers_2023}, variability in the broad emission lines and continuum \citep{2019ApJS..241...34S}, differential reddening, differences in sight-line \citep{Misawa_2016} can introduce differences between the spectra of multiple images.
 Nevertheless, the spectra of confirmed strong-lens systems are, in an overall sense, highly similar, and any systematic discrepancies can be attributed to the effects listed above.

 This section discusses two systems with spectroscopical information that are plausible strong lenses and presents their lens modelling process.
+A summary of the properties of these two samples is provided in Section \ref{section:spectro_cands} of the main text.
 Section~\ref{section: lens modeling} outlines the modelling methodology, whereas Section~\ref{section: samples with spectrumm} describes the information of two candidate strongly lensed quasars and the corresponding modelling results.